uzzal2k5/docker_k8s_training/docker/introducing _docker_kubernetes.md

 *   Union FS
 *   Container format
 ###### Installation of Docker
-*   Installation on Ubuntu via apt-get
+*   Installation on Centos 7 via yum
 *   Installation of newer version of Docker
 ###### Dockerizing applications
  *  The hello world example